STRING

-In molecular biology, STRING (Search Tool for the Retrieval of Interacting Genes/Proteins) is a biological database and web resource of known and predicted protein–protein interactions.
+In molecular biology, STRING (Search Tool for the Retrieval of Interacting Genes/Proteins, previously Search Tool for Recurring Instances of Neighbouring Genes) is a biological database and web resource of known and predicted protein–protein interactions.

 The STRING database contains information from numerous sources, including experimental data, computational prediction methods and public text collections.
 It is freely accessible and it is regularly updated.
 The resource also serves to highlight functional enrichments in user-provided lists of proteins, using a number of functional classification systems such as GO, Pfam and KEGG.
-The latest version 11b contains information on about 24,5 million proteins from more than 5000 organisms.
+The latest version 11b contains information on about 59 million proteins from more than 12,000 organisms.
 STRING has been developed by a consortium of academic institutions including CPR, EMBL, KU, SIB, TUD and UZH.

 Usage

 Protein–protein interaction networks are an important ingredient for the system-level understanding of cellular processes.

 Such networks can be used for filtering and assessing functional genomics data and for providing an intuitive platform for annotating structural, functional and evolutionary properties of proteins.

 Exploring the predicted interaction networks can suggest new directions for future experimental research and provide cross-species predictions for efficient interaction mapping.